IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 * streamscontext
 * vmargs

 A service may define a set of custom properties.
 Custom properties should be scoped and prefixed with the service's fully qualified name.  (e.g.  com.ibm.streamsx.health.example.spl.service.property1).
-The scoping allow us to combine properties from multiple services into a single property file, without running into name collision.
+The scoping allows us to combine properties from multiple services into a single property file, without running into name collision.

 ### Publishing Data